microsoft/vscode-docs/docs/languages/java.md

 Support for Java in Visual Studio Code is provided through a wide range of [extensions](/docs/java/extensions.md).
 Combined with the power of core VS Code, these extensions give you a lightweight and performant code editor that also supports many of the most common Java development techniques.

 This article will give you an overview of different capabilities of Visual Studio Code for Java developers.
-For a quick walkthrough of editing, running, and debugging a Java program with Visual Studio Code, use the button below.
+For a quick walkthrough of editing, running, and debugging a Java program with Visual Studio Code, use the **Java Getting Started Tutorial** button below.

 <a class="tutorial-next-btn" href="/docs/java/java-tutorial">Java Getting Started Tutorial</a>